openformatproj/augmented-things/augmented-things/om2m/README.md

 ## Viewing the OM2M structure
 Visit ```127.0.0.1:8080/webpage``` (replace ```127.0.0.1``` with the IP address of the IN) to access the OM2M resources' directory.

+## Log
+All nodes generate a log.
+Check [here](https://github.com/openformatproj/augmented-things/tree/master/log) for some examples.

 ## Resources
 * [OM2M Installation](https://people.unipi.it/giacomo_tanganelli/teaching/om2m/om2m-installation/)